-The WBS is a breakdown of a project into sub-deliverables and eventually work-packages.
+The WBS is a breakdown of a project into sub-deliverables and, eventually, work-packages.
 Each level of the WBS, represents more detailed information about a project.
-Figure 7-1 shows how the project is broken down into major deliverables and then into sub-deliverables and work packages.
+Figure 7-1 shows how a simple project is broken down into major deliverables and then into sub-deliverables.
+Figure 7.2 shows a more complex project broken down into major deliverables and then into sub-deliverables.
+Both Figures show WBS Numbering and Decomposition.

-Figure 7-1: The WBS is an outline that shows how the deliverables, sub-deliverables and work packages relate to the final project.
+Figure 7-1: Simple WBS.
+The WBS is an outline that shows how the deliverables, sub-deliverables and work packages relate to the final project.